 - Genetics: Sometimes, mental illnesses run in the family.
 Scientists believe many mental illnesses are linked to abnormalities in many genes rather than just one or few genes that how these genes interact with the environment is unique for every person.
 That is why a person inherits a susceptibility to mental illness and doesn’t necessarily develop the illness.
 Mental illness itself occurs when other factors such as stress, trauma can trigger an illness in a person who has an inherited susceptibility to it.

 - Infection: certain infection has been linked to brain damage.
-For instance, a condition is known as pediatric autoimmune neuropsychiatric disorder (PANDA) associated with the Streptococcus bacteria has been linked to the development of obsessive-compulsive disorder and other mental illnesses in children.
+For instance, a condition is known as pediatric autoimmune neuropsychiatric disorder (PANDA) associated with the Streptococcus bacteria has been linked to the development of the obsessive-compulsive disorder and other mental illnesses in children.

 - Brain defects or injury: Defects in or injury to certain areas of the brain have also been linked to some mental illnesses.

 - Prenatal damage: Loss of oxygen to the brain at the time of birth can be a factor in the development of certain conditions, such as autism spectrum disorder.

 - Substance abuse: long-term substance abuse has been linked to anxiety, depression, and paranoia.

 Other factors: Poor nutrition and exposure to toxins, such as lead, may play a role in the development of mental illnesses.

 - Childhood trauma includes emotional, physical, and sexual abuse,

 - An important early loss such as the loss of a parent.

 - Stressful life events